tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 In V1, Candidate Layer2 existed.
 Candidate is Layer 2 that can become a DAO committee.

-CandidateAddOn added in V2 inherits all the functions of Candidate and can become a committee of DAO, and at the same time, Layer2's sequencer can receive seigniorage.
+CandidateAddOn added in V2.5 inherits all the functions of Candidate and can become a committee of DAO, and at the same time, Layer2's sequencer(seigniorageReceiver) can receive seigniorage.

 ## Provides withdrawal and L2 deposit functions executed at once

-As a feature added in CandidateAddOn, it provides a function that deposits to L2 (withdrawAndDepositL2) at the same time as withdrawal by linking Layer2's unique deposit function with the withdraw function.
+As a feature added in CandidateAddOn, it provides a function that deposits to L2 (withdrawAndDepositL2) at the same time as withdrawal by linking Layer2's deposit function with the withdraw function.

 TThe withdrawAndDepositL2 function is a function that withdraw the staking amount and deposits it to Layer 2 at the same time.
-The strength of this feature compared to V1 is that withdrawal is possible immediately  without waiting time (93046  waiting blocks ).
+The strength of this feature compared to V1 is that withdrawal is possible immediately without waiting time (93046 waiting blocks).
 As soon as the function is executed, funds tied up in L1 can be used as L2 liquidity.

 ## Stop providing seigniorage to the L2 sequencer in CandidateAddOn